-(D) Rule 26(b)(3) protects communications between the party's lawyer or representative of the lawyer and any expert witness who has been retained or specially employed to present evidence at trial under Mississippi Rules of Evidence 702, 703 or 705, regardless of the form of the communications, except to the extent that the communications: (i) relate to compensation for the expert's study or testimony; (ii) identify facts or data that the party's attorney provided and that the expert considered in forming the opinions to be expressed; or (iii) identify assumptions that the party's attorney provided and that the expert set.
+(D) Rule 26(b)(3) protects communications between the party's lawyer or representative of the lawyer and any expert witness who has been retained or specially employed to present evidence at trial under Mississippi Rules of Evidence 702, 703 or 705, regardless of the form of the communications, except to the extent that the communications: (i) relate to compensation for the expert's study or testimony; (ii) identify facts or data that the party's attorney provided and that the expert considered in forming the opinions to be expressed; or (iii) identify assumptions that the party's attorney provided and that the expert relied upon in forming the opinions to be expressed.
 For purposes of this rule, a "representative of the lawyer" is one employed by the lawyer to assist the lawyer in the rendition of professional legal services.

-(C) (E) Unless manifest injustice would result, (i) the court shall require that the party seeking discovery taking the deposition of an opposing party's expert who has been specially retained or employed to present expert testimony at trial to pay the expert a reasonable fee for time spent in responding to discovery under subsections (b)(4)(A)(ii) and (b)(4)(B) giving deposition testimony and a reasonable fee for up to two hours actually spent preparing for such deposition. and (ii) With respect to discovery obtained under subsection (b)(4)(A)(ii) of this rule, the court may require, and with respect to discovery obtained under subsection (b)(4)(B) of this rule, the court shall require , the party seeking discovery: (i) to pay the expert a reasonable fee for time spent in responding to such discovery; and (ii) to pay the other party who retained or specially employed the expert a fair portion of the fees and expenses reasonably incurred by the latter such party in obtaining the facts and opinions from the expert.
+(E) Unless manifest injustice would result, the court shall require the party taking the deposition of an opposing party's expert who has been specially retained or employed to present expert testimony at trial to pay the expert a reasonable fee for time spent giving deposition testimony and a reasonable fee for up to two hours actually spent preparing for such deposition.
+With respect to discovery obtained under subsection (b)(4)(B) of this rule, the court shall require the party seeking discovery: (i) to pay the expert a reasonable fee for time spent in responding to such discovery; and (ii) to pay the party who retained or specially employed the expert a fair portion of the fees and expenses reasonably incurred by such party in obtaining the facts and opinions from the expert.